bamkfi/bamkfi-gitbook/nusd-nusd-nusd-nusd.md

 * Bitcoin BRC-20
   * Ticker: [$NUSD](https://uniscan.cc/brc20/%24NUSD) (5-byte)

 The current exchange rate is 1 NUSD = 1.087 USD from Season 1 Rewards rebasing. **NUSD will be rebased back to 1 USD.** NUSD holders will receive an airdrop of NUSD accounting for the premium at the time of airdrop.
-For example, if you hold 1000 NUSD and the current exchange rate is 1.087 USD/NUSD, you will receive airdrop of 87 NUSD.
+For example, if you hold 1000 NUSD and the current exchange rate is 1.087 USD/NUSD, you will receive an airdrop of 87 NUSD.